 Check this box to bypass restrictions for email sent within your organization.
 The internal message must be authenticated (SPF/DKIM) for it to bypass the setting.
 Internal messages that aren't authenticated are rejected by this feature.

-It can take up to an hour for changes to take effect.
+It can take up to 24 hours for changes to take effect.
 You can track changes in the Admin console audit log.